Hardfive/ProBettor/CONTRIBUTING.md

 ---

-- [x] Build a simple webscraper to collect data.
+- [X] Build a simple webscraper to collect data.
-- [x] Design ProBettor logo
 - [x] Explore the data and make a machine learning model based on it.
-- [ ] Interprete the results and orient the data collection process if needed, in order to have the data required to improve the model accuracy
+- [x] Interprete the results and orient the data collection process if needed, in order to have the data required to improve the model accuracy
+- [x] Build a website for the project.
 - [ ] Migrate the project (database) to the cloud
-- [ ] Build a website for the project.